Depreciation in Car Insurance Claims: What Gets Deducted and Why

 Pincher's Pro Tip

 Consider new car replacement coverage if your vehicle is less than 2–3 years old.
 This optional add-on eliminates depreciation entirely on a total loss — you receive enough to buy a brand-new equivalent vehicle.
-See if new car replacement insurance makes sense for your situation.
+Reviewing your replacement cost options at policy renewal can help you choose the right protection before you ever need to file a claim.

 Smart Savings Made Simple!